With the gaiters tied down nicely, fitting the rack to the sub frame was only a matter of minutes.

 When refitting the back axle I always start with fitting the upper links to the body, torque them down only so much that they remain in position.

-After that I cleaned and (re)fitted the poly-bush spring seats and bump stops,
+After that I cleaned and (re)fitted the poly-bush spring seats and bump stops that came of the car when I dismantled her.

 And fitted the lower links to the back axle and put the complete axle assembly on a simple wooden trolley, which I use to store spare axles.
 This makes it easier to manoeuvre the axle in place underneath the car.
 Usually I use a trolley jack for this, but the floor in the shed is a bit uneven, making it difficult to align the axle under the car single handed.